Kilometre Club Hub

 - The findings from this research will help to inform the improvement of school-based physical-activity programs, potentially improving short-term and long-term health outcomes and contribute to reducing childhood obesity in NSW.

-You can also view the KM Club Evaluation presentation.
+You can also view the 2021 Evidence and Implementation Summit Presentation

 KM Club is fun, easy and cost-free.
 You can adapt the program suit your schools context.